stormpath/express-stormpath-sample-project/README.md

 # Express-Stormpath Example Project

 A simple Express.js web application to demonstrate core Stormpath functionality.
+In this application you can see:

+* The default registration and login pages that `express-stormpath` can provide to your application.
+* How you can require authentication for custom API routes.
+* Updating the custom data of the Stormpath user object, with a custom profile form.
+* Cross-domain authentication, when CORS is required.

 ### Get Started!